This blog was updated on the 15 October 2020

 9. You think of the marketing department as an overhead

 Sorry to say but anyone who sees marketers as a cost rather than an asset, is still stuck in an old school mindset.
 Marketing is a must-have function for any organisation, and certainly any events organisation.
+Especially these days when virtual events are demanding a lot of your marketing team's creativity and resilience.

 10. You believe social media is a waste of time

-The final telling sign is that you don’t “get” Twitter, Facebook, or even LinkedIn sometimes - and you don’t think this medium adds any value or results for your event.
+The final telling sign is that you don’t “get” Twitter, Facebook, or even LinkedIn sometimes - and you don’t think this channel adds any value or results for your event.
 In your eyes a content strategy incorporating social media is simply not necessary and just uses up valuable time and resources.

 Did some of those traits resonate?
 Yes.
 Well let's focus on the positives and see how you can make that shift.